Battle of Kapyong: Summary and casualties

 With vastly superior numbers, the PVA had attacked on a broad front, and had overrun a number of the UN positions.
 After a fierce fire-fight the PVA had pushed the ROK 6th Division, 3 RAR and US tank and artillery forces at Kapyong.
-In addition, five companies (two US mortar companies, two companies of the US 74th Engineer Combat Battalion and a company of the Middlesex) had fled the battlefield by foot east to Chunchon in anticipation of a PVA breakthrough.
+In addition, five companies (two US mortar and howitzer companies, two companies of the US 74th Engineer Combat Battalion and a company of the Middlesex) had fled the battlefield by foot east to Chunchon in anticipation of a PVA breakthrough.
 All of these UN units withdrew from combat into a reserve position, and did not engage the PVA further in the battle.
 The 2 PPCLI, supported by long distance artillery fire from 16 NZFR managed to survive a two-day encirclement and resisted full assaults by the PVA 118th and 60th Divisions, causing the PVA to substantially withdraw before the arrival of UN relief forces.
 The UN forces ultimately prevailed, albeit through a last stand by the 2 PPCLI, despite being outnumbered on the field of battle by a factor of greater than ten to one.

 Indeed, despite their numerical advantage and possession of light machine guns, which gave the PVA the advantage in small arms fire, the PVA had been outgunned in heavy artillery capacity.
 This edge in artillery fire allowed the 2 PPCLI to survive and succeed at Kapyong.
-And yet, despite their eventual defeat, the battle once again demonstrated that the PVA were tough and skillful soldiers capable of inflicting heavy casualties on the 3 RAR and US tanks and forcing their retreat off the battlefield.
+Despite their eventual defeat, the battle once again demonstrated that the PVA were tough and skillful soldiers capable of inflicting heavy casualties on the 3 RAR and US tanks, and forcing their retreat off the battlefield.

-As a result of the fighting, 3 RAR losses were 32 killed (two by friendly fire from the US air strike), 59 wounded and three captured, while 2 PPCLI casualties on 24/25 April included 10 killed and 23 wounded, later amended to 12 killed and 35 wounded (one by friendly fire from US tanks, several by friendly fire from 16 NZFR).
+As a result of the fighting, 3 RAR losses were 32 killed (two by friendly fire from the US air strike), 59 wounded and three captured, while 2 PPCLI casualties included 10 killed and 23 wounded, apparently on 25 April, later amended to 12 killed and 35 wounded (one by friendly fire from US tanks, several by friendly fire from 16 NZFR), or 18 killed and 38 wounded (including both days of 24 and 25 April).
 US casualties included three men killed, 12 wounded, and two tanks destroyed, all from A Company, 72nd Heavy Tank Battalion.
 16 NZFR lost two killed and five wounded.
 The US 5th Cavalry Regiment suffered 10 killed and more wounded on 25 and 26 April at Hill 504 and other locations at Kapyong.
-Total UN casualties in the Battle of Kapyong were 59 killed and more than 111 wounded.
+Total UN casualties in the Battle of Kapyong were 65 killed and more than 114 wounded.